keronagy/Selenium-Automation/README.md

 # Selenium-Automation
-Automate filling form and submit it using Selenium in Python
+Automate filling form in chrome and firefox from JSON file then submit it using Selenium in Python